SecUSo/privacy-friendly-weather/README.md

-## Privacy Friendly Weather App
+## Privacy Friendly App Example
-The Privacy friendly Weather App belongs to the group of Privacy Friendly Apps.
-It enables users to add one or more locations to retrieve weather information for and provides an overview of these locations as well as detailed views.
-Furthermore, a 5 day forecast is available.

-This app is optimized regarding the user's privacy.
-It only uses the "Internet" permission in order to retrieve weather data.
-No personal or device information are accessed or collected.
+This application contains the basic design of a Privacy Friendly App without any other functionality.
+It includes a Navigation Drawer, examples for buttons, a help page and the about page.
+It further shows an example of the main menu for a Privacy Friendly Game App.

 ## Motivation

-Privacy Friendly Weather App belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly app to watch the weather for your favorite locations.

-## Installation
+This application has been developed to be used as a basis for a Privacy Friendly App.
+Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
+Further information can be found on secuso.org/pfa

+## Download and more Information

-Further development requires Android Studio.
+Further development requires Android Studio, we recommend to use at least version 2.1.2

-## API Reference
+### API Reference

-Mininum SDK: 14
+Mininum SDK: 17
 Target SDK: 23

 ## License

-Privacy Friendly Weather App is licensed under the GPLv3.
+Privacy Friendly App example is licensed under the GPLv3.
+The icons used in the nagivation drawer are licensed under the CC BY 2.5 (http://creativecommons.org/licenses/by/2.5/).

+## Contributors

+Github-Users: <br />
+Yonjuni <br />
+Kamuno